Greene County, Missouri: Emergency services

-Law enforcement is provided by the Greene County Sheriffs Office.
+Law enforcement is provided by the Greene County Sheriff's Office.
 The current sheriff is Jim C. Arnott.

 Government and politics

 Political culture

 Like most counties situated in Southwest Missouri, Greene County has long been a Republican stronghold.
 In the 2016 presidential election, Donald Trump carried Greene County by a margin of 60% to 33%.
 It is exceptionally Republican for an urban and suburban county.

 The last Democratic presidential nominee to win Greene County was Lyndon B. Johnson in 1964.

 In 2004, state residents voted on a constitutional amendment to define marriage as the union between a man and a woman.
 This passed Greene County with 72.04 percent of the vote.
 The initiative passed the state with 71 percent of support from voters; Missouri became the first state to ban same-sex marriage.
 In 2006, Missourians voted on a constitutional amendment to fund and legalize embryonic stem cell research in the state—it narrowly failed in Greene County with 51.62 percent voting against the measure.
 The initiative narrowly passed the state with 51 percent of support from voters as Missouri became one of the first states in the nation to approve embryonic stem cell research.

 Despite Greene County's longstanding tradition of supporting socially conservative platforms, voters in the county have a penchant for advancing populist causes, such as increasing the minimum wage.
 In 2006, Missourians voted on a proposition (Proposition B) to increase the minimum wage in the state to $6.50 an hour—it passed Greene County with 74.41 percent of the vote.
 The proposition strongly passed every single county in Missouri, with 78.99 percent voting in favor as the minimum wage was increased to $6.50 an hour in the state.
 During the same election, voters in five other states also strongly approved increases in the minimum wage.

 In 2020, Greene County was one of only eight counties in Missouri and the only one outside St. Louis, Kansas City, and Columbia to vote yes on Amendment 2 to expand Medicaid.
 Its voters recognized they could be helped by such expansion; the measure passed Greene County with 52.3 percent of the vote and statewide with 53.3 percent.

 Republicans hold all county-level elected offices.
 However, the county has been known to support Democrats in statewide races.
 Mel Carnahan carried the county in both of his runs for governor, as did Jay Nixon.
 In 2000, Bob Holden's victory in the county provided the margin that allowed him to defeat Jim Talent statewide.